See frozen conflict zones and unrecognised countries in one of the most underrated parts of the world – the Caucasus.

-Visit a massive, Soviet “Georgia–Russia Friendship” monument overlooking Jvari pass
+Visit a massive Soviet “Georgia–Russia Friendship” monument overlooking Jvari pass

-Lunch at the house of eccentric “Mother Georgia” local grandma for variety of traditional dishes including hand made (by you) Khinkali
+Lunch at the house of eccentric “Mother Georgia” local grandma for variety of traditional dishes including handmade (by you) Khinkali

-Transfer back to Tbilisi before taking the overnight train to Zugdidi in Western Georgia.
+Overnight train to Zugdidi in Western Georgia.

 Transfer to Sukhum, the capital of the breakaway republic, and until recently war-torn city.

 On arrival we’ll check into our hotel and then go for a walking tour of Sukhum.
 During Soviet times Abkhazia was the pearl of Soviet tourism, and whilst many Russians still come here its glory days have passed.

 Dinner at Naartaa, a traditional Abkhazian restaurant specializing in shashlik and wine before we go out for bowling at a local nightclub.

-Overnight in Private hotel
+Overnight in Sukhum

-Saturday 26th April – Sukhum
+Saturday 9th April – Sukhum surroundings

 We jump on the New Athos cave metro to visit one of the largest and most spectacular caves in the world!

 More time to relax by the lake in these stunning surroundings before we return to Sukhum for dinner and a few sundowners overlooking the Black Sea.

 Overnight in Sukhum.

-Depart towards the border with a stop at “Istochnik”, a hot spring resort for a chance to get a water massage and a relaxing swim in many pools
+Depart towards the border with a stop at “Istochnik”, a hot spring resort for a chance to get a water massage and a relaxing swim in many pools (extra charge)